caseybarajas/Melodia/README.md

 1. Prepare your example MIDI files and place them in the `examples` directory.
 2. Run the training script: `python train.py`
+3. After training, go into the play.py and change the model name to the model you just trained.
-3. After training, run the play script to generate a new composition: `python play.py`
+4. Run the play script to generate a new composition: `python play.py`
-4. The generated composition will be saved as a MIDI file.
+5. The generated composition will be saved as a MIDI file.

 ## License